 Important note: conventional mufflers and acoustic barriers do not attenuate low-frequency sound e.g. the classic cooling tower hum is left virtually untouched.

 A very common cooling tower noise problem is a low-frequency hum or drone at the fan blade pass frequency, typically at frequencies below 200Hz.
 In this example, the tone is at 64Hz and harmonics.
 These tones travel large distances, passing through glazing virtually unattenuated and are a very common cause of noise complaints.
 They are at far too low a frequency to be attenuated by conventional means.

 The only effective noise control technique is to alter the aerodynamics of the airflow through the fan.
 This can be achieved by retro-fitting aerodynamic fan noise reduction aids to eliminate the tones.
 This is not only low cost and can be fitted with minimal downtime, but it can also increase fan efficiency.
-This technology has been used to reduce cooling tower hum noise by around 99% (20dB) whilst simultaneously increasing fan efficiency (in one case by 23%) making projects self-financing.
+This technology has been used to reduce cooling tower hum noise by around 99% (20dB) whilst simultaneously increasing fan efficiency making projects self-financing.
+In one case the noise reduction modifications for a data center cooling fan noise attenuation project provided 16dB attenuation and increased fan efficiency by up to 23%...
 A case where noise control technology should be used even if the fans are quiet...

 Whilst this can be screened using acoustic barriers, this can also hamper airflow and hence reduce cooling.
 There are floating mats available to muffle this sound, or we have used floating swimming pool heat retention balls with great success.